hellotham/hello-gatsby-starter/src/posts/2016-04-15-adventures-with-raspberry-pi3-1-running-unix-v7-on-an-emulated-pdp-11.md

   - Unix
   - simh
 ---
-I bought a [Raspberry Pi 3 ](https://www.raspberrypi.org/blog/page/3/?fish#raspberry-pi-3-on-sale)recently.
+I bought a [Raspberry Pi 3](https://www.raspberrypi.org/blog/page/3/?fish#raspberry-pi-3-on-sale)recently.
 For those of you that don’t know, the Pi is a tiny and affordable (US$35) computer (roughly the size of a credit card but thicker) created by the [Raspberry Pi Foundation](https://www.raspberrypi.org/), for the purpose of teaching children about computers and programming.
 Since then, the foundation has sold over 8 million of these devices and many hobbyists have used the Pi as a foundation for interesting and creative projects.

-Despite the tiny size, the Pi 3 is a surprisingly powerful computer and can be used as a desktop computer running Linux – in fact, I am currently typing this article on the [Iceweasel ](https://wiki.debian.org/Iceweasel)browser running on [Raspbian ](https://www.raspbian.org/)operating system (which is based on [Debian](https://www.debian.org/)).
+Despite the tiny size, the Pi 3 is a surprisingly powerful computer and can be used as a desktop computer running Linux – in fact, I am currently typing this article on the [Iceweasel](https://wiki.debian.org/Iceweasel)browser running on [Raspbian](https://www.raspbian.org/)operating system (which is based on [Debian](https://www.debian.org/)).
 It has a 1.2GHz 64-bit quad-core ARMv8 CPU and 1GB of memory, and is roughly comparable to a high end Intel Pentium III in terms of integer single core performance.

 One of the thoughts that occured almost as soon as I unpacked the computer was “I wonder if it will emulate a PDP-11 running Unix Version 7?”